jalamani/linearalgebra/DOCUMENTATION.md

 ##### Parameters

--*r*: Integer representing the number of rows in the matrix.
+- *r*: Integer representing the number of rows in the matrix.
--*c*: Integer representing the number of columns in the matrix.
+- *c*: Integer representing the number of columns in the matrix.

 ### Matrix Three Parameter Constructor